-Normally, during both a sequential db read or a scattered db read operation, the database reads data from disk into the SGA.
+Normally, during both a sequential database read or a scattered database read operation, the database reads data from disk into the SGA.
 A direct path read is one where a single or multiblock read is made from disk directly to the PGA, bypassing the SGA.
 Ideally, the database should perform the entire sorting of the data in the PGA.
 When a huge sort doesn't fit into the available PGA, Oracle writes part of the sort data directly to disk.
 A direct read occurs when the server process reads this data from disk (instead of the PGA).

-A direct path read event can also occur when the I/O subsystem is overloaded, most likely due to full table scans caused by setting a high degree of parallelism for tables, causing the database to return buffers slower than what the processing speed of the server process requires.
+You're most likely to encounter significant direct path read waits when the I/O subsystem is overloaded, most likely because of full table scans caused by setting a high degree of parallelism for tables, causing the database to return buffers slower than what the processing speed of the server process requires.
+Direct path read waits will occur even when the I/O system isn't overloaded, but the duration of these waits is likely to increase significantly when you face an overloaded I/O system.
 A good disk striping strategy would help out here.
 Oracle's Automatic Storage Management (ASM) automatically stripes data for you.
 If you aren't already using ASM, consider implementing it in your database.

-Direct path write and direct path write temp wait events are analogous to the direct path read and the direct path read temp waits.
+The direct path write and direct path write temp wait events are analogous to the direct path read and direct path read temp waits.
 Normally, it's the DBWR that writes data from the buffer cache.
 Oracle uses a direct path write when a process writes data buffers directly from the PGA.
-If your database is performing heavy sorts that spill onto disk, or parallel DML operations, you can on occasion expect to encounter the direct path write events.
+If your database is performing heavy sorts that spill onto disk or parallel DML operations, you can on occasion expect to encounter the direct path write events.
 You may also see this wait event when you execute direct path load events such as a parallel CTAS (create table as select) or a direct path INSERT operation.
 As with the direct path read events, the solution for direct path write events depends on what's causing the waits.
 If the waits are being mainly caused by large sorts, then you may think about increasing the value of the PGA_AGGREGATE_TARGET parameter.
 If operations such as parallel DML are causing the waits, you must look into the proper spreading of I/O across all disks and also ensure that your I/O subsystem can handle the high degree of parallelism during DML operations.

 5-11.
-Minimizing Recovery Writer Waits
+Minimizing Recovery Writer Waits Problem

 You've turned on the Oracle Flashback Database feature in your database.
-You're now seeing a large number of wait events due to a slow RVWR (recovery writer) process.
+You're now seeing a large number of wait events because of a slow recovery writer (RVWR) process.
 You want to reduce the recovery writer waits.

 Oracle writes all changed blocks from memory to the flashback logs on disk.
-You may encounter the flashback buf free by RVWR wait event as a top wait event when thie database is writing to the flashback logs.
+You may encounter the flashback buf free by RVWR wait event as a top wait event when the database is writing to the flashback logs.
 To reduce these recovery writer waits, you must tune the flash recovery area file system and storage.
 Specifically, you must do the following: